Masumi Hayashi (photographer): Biography

-Masumi Hayashi was born in 1945 in the Gila River War Relocation Camp in Rivers, Arizona, one of the United States government's War Relocation Authority camps, where Japanese-Americans were placed in internment during World War II following the signing of Executive Order 9066.
+Masumi Hayashi was born to Tomio and Sakae Hayashi, in 1945 in the Gila River War Relocation Camp in Rivers, Arizona, one of the United States government's War Relocation Authority camps, where Japanese-Americans were placed in internment during World War II following the signing of Executive Order 9066.
 The Gila River camp was in the Gila River Indian Reservation.

-Hayashi grew up in the Watts neighborhood of Los Angeles, California and graduated from Jordan High School.
+Masumi was the fourth of six children and she grew up in the Watts neighborhood of Los Angeles, California and graduated from Jordan High School.
 As an adolescent, she worked at her parents’ store, Village Market, on Compton Avenue.
 She attended UCLA and later went on to attend Florida State University in Tallahassee, where she earned a bachelor's degree in 1975 and Master of Fine Arts degree in 1977.

 Hayashi joined the faculty of Cleveland State University as Assistant Professor of Photography in 1982, and became a full professor in 1996.
 During her tenure at CSU, she received numerous awards, including an Arts Midwest, NEA fellowship in 1987, a Civil Liberties Educational Fund research fellowship in 1997, a Fulbright Grant in 2003, and Individual Artist Fellowships from the Ohio Arts Council on three occasions.
 She was awarded the Cleveland Arts Prize for Visual Arts in 1994.

+Her work and perspective were influenced and shaped by her experiences as a Japanese-American woman, who was a Buddhist.
+This played a major role on her artistic themes and subject choices.

-Masumi Hayashi is perhaps best known for creating striking panoramic photocollages, using smaller color photographs (typically 4-by-6-inch prints) like tiles in a mosaic.
+Masumi Hayashi is perhaps best known for creating striking panoramic photocollages.
+A unique technic she first developed in 1985, during an artist residency, using smaller color photographs (typically 4-by-6-inch prints) like tiles in a mosaic.
 Many of these large panoramic pieces involve more than one hundred smaller photographic prints; the rotational scope of the assembled collage can be 360 degrees or even 540 degrees.
 Much of her work explores socially uncomfortable spaces, including prisons, relocation camps, and Superfund cleanup sites.
 Later in her career, her artwork reflected a deep interest in sacred sites, and she traveled several times to India and other places in Asia, to photograph spiritually significant spaces.